 Materials and Construction Choices

-During the research stage I also explored lining options, as lining can significantly improve comfort and modesty in swimwear.
+During the research stage, I explored lining options, as lining can significantly improve comfort and modesty in swimwear.

-After comparing several options, a nude from Spotlight and a white from Glitter and Dance.
-I ultimately decided to use the nude that I had already previously bought from Spotlight for the dance costumes, and then bought the white lining from Glitter & Dance as my new lining going forward.
-It was softer and I therefore felt it was more appropriate for children's swimwear.
-The fabric had a very smooth hand feel, which made it comfortable against the skin while still providing the opacity needed for children’s swimwear.
+After comparing several options, including a nude lining from Spotlight and a white lining from Glitter & Dance, I initially used the nude lining I already had from previous dance costume projects.
+I then purchased the white lining from Glitter & Dance to use in future garments, as it was noticeably softer and more suitable for children’s swimwear.
+The fabric had a smooth hand feel, making it comfortable against the skin while still providing the opacity required.

 Elastic is another critical component in swimwear construction, as it determines how well the garment stays in place during movement and in water.
-For this project I sourced elastics from both Booby Traps and Spotlight Stores.
-While both were usable, my preference is the elastic from Booby Traps, as I find it performs more consistently in swimwear applications.
+For this project, elastics were sourced from both Booby Traps and Spotlight Stores.
+While both were usable, the elastic from Booby Traps was preferred due to its more consistent performance in swimwear applications.

 Production, Practical Use, and Durability

 Using approximately five new fabrics per child, along with leftover materials from previous projects, I produced multiple swimsuits for each child.
-In total, each daughter received around eight swimsuits, and 6 sets were made for my son.
-Producing multiple garments was practical: swimwear fabrics like lycra naturally degrade over time with repeated exposure to sunlight, chlorine, and stretch, so having several pieces extended the lifespan of each individual garment.
+In total, each daughter received around eight swimsuits, and six sets were made for my son.
+Producing multiple garments was a practical decision, as swimwear fabrics such as lycra naturally degrade over time with repeated exposure to sunlight, chlorine, and stretch.
+Having several garments available helped extend the lifespan of each individual piece.

-This approach also ensured that during the summer holidays—when we often visited the pool daily—clean, dry swimwear was always available without the need to constantly wash and dry the same pieces.
-Some leftover fabric was even used to make a few bikinis for myself, maximizing material efficiency and minimizing waste.
+This approach also ensured that during the summer holidays—when we often visited the pool daily—clean, dry swimwear was always available without the need to constantly wash and dry the same items.
+Some leftover fabric was also used to make a few bikinis for myself, maximising material efficiency and reducing waste.

 A few years later, remaining fabrics were used to create replacement swimsuits as the children outgrew their originals.
-The fabrics and construction methods proved durable: many of the original garments still remain in good condition after years of use, demonstrating the effectiveness of careful fabric selection, pattern adaptation, and quality sewing.
+The fabrics and construction methods proved durable, with many of the original garments still in good condition after years of use.
+This demonstrates the effectiveness of careful material selection, pattern adaptation, and quality construction techniques.

 Given the success of this project in terms of both functionality and longevity, I plan to repeat the process as the children continue to grow and their swimwear needs evolve.